Sharing Google Workspace Links can be Fun (with these url hacks)

 Sometimes you want to share with colleagues outside your organization.
 You can easily generate a “share” link to send via email, chat or even in your favorite Facebook groups.

 You can customize that link in the Share dialog box to allow an of three options:

-So depending on the access you want to give and the level of collaboration you are looking form, you would choose the type of link to generate.
-Next, all you have to do is copy and paste the link so everyone can enjoy your gifts of knowledge.
+So depending on the level of access you want to give and the level of collaboration you are looking for, you would choose the type of share link to generate.
+Next, all you have to do is copy and paste the share link so everyone can enjoy your gifts of knowledge.

 The share link will look something like this:

 Here’s the Problem: Humans edit your documents and spreadsheets end up breaking them.

 Whether it be an email swipe file or an hourly fee calculator template, you want to give your colleagues or students access, but you don’t want them to change (ie break) the document you worked so hard to create!

 Give them a copy instead of sharing the original file.
 If you share the file and ask them to “Please choose File > Make a Copy and save it to your own drive”, they may or may not do it.

 And if the file is popular, you may have tens or hundreds of people viewing it.
 All it takes is one to mess it up.

 Remove the question mark from the link, and everything after it.